 - 12. While I have found that the conditional exemption in s.47C(1) of the FOI Act applies to the information outlined in paragraph 11 above, s.11A(5) of the FOI Act requires me to disclose the information unless access at this time would, on balance, be contrary to the public interest.
 I will now consider whether disclosure would be contrary to the public interest. - 13.
 In determining whether disclosure would be contrary to the public interest, s.11B(3) sets out a number of relevant factors which point in favour of release.
-These factors are: - a) whether release would promote the objects of the FOI Act; - b) whether release would inform debate on a matter of public importance;

-- c) whether release would promote effective oversight of public expenditure; and - d) whether release would allow a person to access his or her own personal information. - 14.
+These factors are: - a) whether release would promote the objects of the FOI Act; - b) whether release would inform debate on a matter of public importance; - c) whether release would promote effective oversight of public expenditure; and - d) whether release would allow a person to access his or her own personal information. - 14.
 I acknowledge that release of the information subject to conditional exemption under s.47C(1) would promote the objects of facilitating and promoting public access to information. - 15.
-While the potential misconduct of companies contracted by the Federal Government is a matter of public importance, the allegations made against IHMS have not featured in public debate during 2016.
-I have therefore have given this factor moderate weight. - 16.
-Release of the information would promote effective oversight of public expenditure I have given this factor moderate weight. - 17.
-Release of the information would not allow a person to access his or her own personal information. - 18.
-In contrast to the factors favouring release, I note that the material contains discussion regarding a sensitive matter (alleged misconduct by IHMS), including assessment, opinions and recommendations arising from the review of commercially sensitive information. - 19.
-In this instance release of the information would reveal commercially sensitive information including the content of Departmental discussion about a service provider's (IHMS's) performance.
-The release of this information could reasonably be expected to adversely impact the working relationship between the Department and the contracted service provider (IHMS) and jeopardise the ability of the Department to obtain detailed information from any service provider when reviewing allegations of inappropriate conduct. - 20.
+I do not consider that release of the information would inform debate on a matter of public importance. - 16.
+I am not satisfied that the information would promote effective oversight of public expenditure or would allow a person to access his or her own personal information. - 17.
+In contrast to the factors favouring release, I note that the material contains detailed discussion and opinions regarding Departmental operational matters.
+Release of this information could reasonably be expected to adversely impact the ability of the Department to record detailed analysis, opinions and recommendations in relation to its operations. - 18.
 On balance, I have decided that the public interest lies in not disclosing the material assessed as deliberative matter in this instance.
-The documents are therefore exempted in part under s.47C(1) of the FOI Act.
+The document is therefore exempted in part under s.47C(1) of the FOI Act.